 You are invited to meet with our minister, Rev. Sara LaWall, at any time during the membership process.
 Rev. Sara will schedule a Sunday afternoon during each Inquirers cycle where she will meet with interested attendees.
 She is also available during her monthly “Coffee and Conversation” community hours.
 If those dates are not available for you, you can schedule a one-on-one meeting by emailing her directly.

 Newcomers and others interested in learning about the basics of Unitarian Universalism (UU) are invited to attend the Inquirers Series.
-This is a series of seven conversations built around our church, our faith and our community.
+This is a series of five conversations built around our church, our faith and our community.
 To complete membership you will need to attend 3 sessions: “UU History, Principles and Sources,” “Membership 101,” and a third session of your choosing.
 Click here to learn more about this program, and to access the current schedule.
 The series is offered back-to-back, year-round, and is designed so that you can start at any point in the cycle.

 Participation includes: regularly attending a worship service or spiritual practice at BUUF, including Sunday worship & Soulful Sundown; attend at least two community events each year, for instance, the Boston Bounders’ Chowder Supper, community dinners, young adult events etc.; participate in community life, which may include joining a chalice circle, participating in an affinity group, or volunteering for a garden clean-up party.
-Contact our Membership Coordinator, Sarah Olson, for more information.
+Contact our Membership Coordinator, Nancy Harms, for more information.